 Michael Smith Ethics Case Competition

-The Ethics in Business Education Program is pleased to announce the Michael Smith Ethics Case Competition to be held at Providence College this semester.
-The competition is scheduled for Thursday, February 16, 2017, in the Ryan Center, followed by the finals on Saturday, February 25.
+The Ethics in Business Education Program is pleased to announce the Michael Smith Ethics Case Competition to be held at Providence College this academic year.
+The competition is scheduled for Wednesday, January 31, 2018, in the Ryan Center, followed by the finals on Saturday, February 3.
 The competition will provide students with an opportunity to examine a current business issue, apply ethical decision-making skills and knowledge to the challenge, and recommend a course of action for the organization.
 This is a team-based competition with four member teams competing for a first place prize of $2,000 to be divided among the team members.

 About Michael Smith

 Michael T. Smith ’65 is the retired chairman of the board and chief executive officer of Hughes Electronics Corp., which he served from 1985 to 2001.
 While with Hughes, he served as chairman of Hughes Aircraft Company and of Hughes Missile Systems Company, and was vice chairman of Hughes Electronics.

 Mr. Smith helped transform Hughes, which at one time was an anchor of Southern California’s military industry, into a technology powerhouse and the third-largest provider of pay television in the United States.
 Hughes’ best-known venture was DirecTV.

 Mr. Smith joined Hughes after 17 years at General Motors, first with the accounting department and then with the finance team.
 He worked for GM in the U.S. and Spain before returning to Detroit in 1982 as the corporation’s assistant controller.